frauenfeld400/MineSweeperCPP/README.md

 It also first displays all the mines to the user for testing.

 I would still like to add all of that.

+To compile, I used g++, with the following:

+g++ minesweeper.cpp -o minesweeper.exe -static

+It is good practice not to trust random .exe's found, and compile things yourself.
+You can also live dangerously, if you want.
+So, I will include the .exe when it's all done.